EnhaoSun/ESP8266-MQTT-RaspberryPi/README.md

 To configure and start the mosquito service.
 Open the file as follows:
 <p align="center">
-  sudo nano /etc/mosquito/mosquito.conf
+	<b>sudo nano /etc/mosquito/mosquito.conf</b>
 </p>
-You should see the following:\
+You should see the following: